 Making Satisfactory Progress

-- Students take qualifying exams in Microeconomics and Macroeconomics Theory as scheduled, in August.
+- Students take qualifying exams in Microeconomics and Macroeconomics Theory in August.
 Students who do not pass the qualifying exam the first time may take a second attempt in January.

 - Students develop researchable ideas for a dissertation proposal.

 - Upon passing comprehensive exams, the next step is to formulate a research and dissertation proposal.
 Two faculty members from the economics department should validate and approve proposed research agenda.

 - Present research in brown bag seminar.
 This should be done in the first semester after passing the comprehensive exams and no later than the Spring of the second year.